-White seabass are currently cultured at a small hatchery administered by Hubbs Sea World Research Institute (HSWRI) in San Diego under contract to the OREHP.
-The OREHP is in the process of building a larger experimental hatchery at Agua Hedionda Lagoon in Carlsbad.
-In March 1994, the Coastal Commission approved a Coastal Development Permit for the hatchery (CDP No. 6-93-113), which will be capable of producing 450,000 juvenile white seabass per year for release.
-A condition of the Coastal Development Permit for the San Onofre Nuclear Generation Station, CDP No. 183-73, required Southern California Edison Company to contribute \$1.2 million toward the construction and evaluation of a fish hatchery, as a part of its mitigation package.
-Pen-rearing facilities, such as this one, are proposed by OREHP as the preferred growout method for the white seabass propagated by the new hatchery.
+In March 1994, the Coastal Commission approved a Coastal Development Permit for an experimental hatchery (CDP No. 6-93-113), which is capable of producing 450,000 juvenile white seabass per year for release.
+White seabass are currently cultured at a hatchery administered by Hubbs Sea World Research Institute (HSWRI) in San Diego under contract to the OREHP.
+The OREHP completed construction in June 1996 of the experimental hatchery at Agua Hedionda Lagoon in Carlsbad.
+A condition of the Coastal Development Permit for the San Onofre Nuclear Generation Station, CDP No. 183-73, required Southern California Edison Company to contribute \$1.2 million toward the construction and evaluation of the fish hatchery, as a part of its mitigation package.
+Action by the Coastal Commission in April 1997 on the SONGS permit added \$3.6 million in mitigation funds to the OREHP account and calls for those monies to be used for additional hatchery construction, build-out and operating expenses.
+Pen-rearing facilities, such as this one, are proposed by OREHP as the preferred grow-out method for the white seabass propagated by the new hatchery.